 As part of this experience there are friendship and social-emotional skill enhancements that include; self esteem and self confidence, conflict resolution and compromise, independence and self awareness building, maintaining friendships, flexibility and cooperation in a group and successfully managing group dynamics.
 Finally, there is also a community service component and service learning experience, combined with an opportunity to provide guidance and or leadership to younger students.
 The program fee is $65/hour (usually 3 hours in duration) and teens are responsible for bringing their own expense money for the activities and food.

-Coming Events Schedule
+Events Schedule Coming Soon!

 Memories of Past Events with City Smart Teens